Louis Roy: Disappearance

-After his disappearance, Roy's assets were all divided up by his fellow Nomads like as if he had never existed.
-Other members of the Hells Angels who had vanished and later turned out to be still be alive such as the hitman Paul "Fon Fon" Fontaine and Richard Vallée were still listed on the membership lists of the Angels, but Roy's name was abruptly removed from the membership lists in June 2000.
+After his disappearance, Roy's assets were all divided up by his fellow Nomads as if he had never existed.
+Other members of the Hells Angels who had vanished and later turned out to still be alive such as the hitman Paul "Fon Fon" Fontaine and Richard Vallée were still listed on the membership lists of the Angels, but Roy's name was abruptly removed from the membership lists in June 2000.
 Paul Cherry, the crime correspondent of The Montreal Gazette, wrote that Roy's sudden and unexplained removal from the Hells Angels membership lists indicated that he was dead.

-The police believe it was no accident that at the same time that Roy vanished in late June 2000, that Luc Bordeleau of the Hells Angels puppet gang, the Rockers, was suddenly promoted up to be a "prospect" with the Hells Angels proper.
+The police believe it was no accident that at the same time that Roy vanished in late June 2000, that Luc Bordeleau of the Hells Angels puppet gang, the Rockers Motor Club, was suddenly promoted up to be a "prospect" with the Hells Angels proper.
 Roy's girlfriend, Rosalba Guerrera, never reported him missing.
 When Sûreté du Québec detectives questioned her on 3 August 2000, she stated: "It's been 15 years that I've been with a [member of the] Hells.
 I live in that world and I know how it works.
 Now, I'm going to try and rebuild my life".
-On 12 December 2000, the account that Roy had with the Nomad "bank" in Montreal was terminated, with the money being divided amongst the other Nomads, which was a strong sign that Roy was not longer with the Hells Angels.
+On 12 December 2000, the account that Roy had with the Nomad "bank" in Montreal was terminated, with the money being divided amongst the other Nomads, which was a strong sign that Roy was no longer with the Hells Angels.
 Regardless of his precise fate, Roy was never seen or heard from again after going to Boucher's party.
 Roy's blue Mercedes-Benz was found parked on the street near the house of Boucher's father several days after his disappearance, covered in unpaid parking tickets.
 It is generally accepted that Roy is dead.